SohaibAlmomani/data-structures-and-algorithms/javascript/array-insert-shift/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->
+Logical thinking (using for loop to shift the array) & solving step by step .